Commonly asked questions about leukemia:

-Not a single form of cancer, leukemia is a category of blood based cancers of which there are four main types that depend on the type of blood cell that has become cancerous.
-Regardless of the specific type, leukemia occurs in its greatest numbers in adults over the age of 55.
-However, leukemia is also the most common cancer in those younger than 15 years old.
+Not a single form of cancer, it is a category of blood-based cancers of which there are four main types that depend on the type of blood cell that has become cancerous.
+Regardless of the specific type, it occurs in its greatest numbers in adults over the age of 55.
+However, it is also the most common cancer in those younger than 15 years old.

-In addition to the four main forms of leukemia, any form of leukemia can be defined as acute or chronic depending on the growth rate.
-Fast-growing leukemia that quickly develops into a dangerous condition is referred to as acute leukemia, while slow-growing cancer that does not quickly worsen is referred to as chronic leukemia.
+In addition to the four main forms, any form can be defined as acute or chronic depending on the growth rate.
+Fast-growing leukemia that quickly develops into a dangerous condition is referred to as acute, while slow-growing cancer that does not quickly worsen is referred to as chronic.

 What Are The Types Of Leukemia?

-There are four main forms of leukemia that an individual may be diagnosed with.
-The types of leukemia differ, based on which cells they start in, how quickly they grow, which people they can affect and how they are treated.
+There are four main forms that an individual may be diagnosed with.
+The types differ, based on which cells they start in, how quickly they grow, which people they can affect and how they are treated.

-There are two subcategories of lukemia: acute and chronic.
-Chronic leukemia is identified as a slow-growing leukemia, where as acute leukemia is fast growing and progresses quickly without treatment.
+There are two subcategories: acute and chronic.
+Chronic is identified as slow-growing, whereas acute is fast growing and progresses quickly without treatment.

 Acute Myeloid Leukemia (AML)